siulynot/medgen/README.md

 ## Getting Started

-Follow these instructions to get a copy of the project up and running on your local machine for development and testing purposes.
+- Follow these instructions to get a copy of the project up and running on your local machine for development and testing purposes.
+-Follow these instructions to install **pdflatex** in ubuntu: https://gist.github.com/rain1024/98dd5e2c6c8c28f9ea9d.

 ### Prerequisites